 - Damage to tissues or nerves

 Corticosteroids are useful in treating pain but carry a serious risk for both local and systemic side effects.
-Repeated, long-term use of steroid injections pose a risk of cartilage or ligament damage to the patient.
+In particular, repeated, long-term use of steroid injections poses a risk of cartilage or ligament damage.
 There is also the possibility that the corticosteroid will crystallize in the joint and worsen inflammation.

 - Osteoporosis (bone loss)